-In 1998, negotiations began between the board of the Fredericton Airport and the Department of Transport with regards to the privatization of the Fredericton Airport to the Greater Fredericton Airport Authority Inc..
-In 2001, the Greater Fredericton Airport Authority was awarded ownership, and the airport became privatized.
+In 1998, negotiations began between the board of the Fredericton Airport (YFC) and the Department of Transport with regards to the operation of the Fredericton Airport.
+In 2001, Transport Canada agreed to transfer the management, operation, and maintenance of the airport to the Greater Fredericton Airport Authority, Inc.

 2005 proved to be a year full of steady progress and accomplishment for the Airport.
 Significant improvements were made to the terminal, including upgrading the interior public space.
 The terminal was prepared to welcome passengers in an attractive, modernized environment reflective of the region’s growth and development.
 Construction of 8,500 square feet of additional space was completed at the end of the Air Terminal Building; this area is known as the Pavilion.
 The Pavilion serves multiple purposes, including: use for military operations, arrivals of large international flights, and other miscellaneous functions.
 Passenger volumes steadily increased during the year, with more than 229,000 passengers travelling through the Airport.

 CANlink/MFC Flight School opens.